Realizing limit cycles in dissipative bosonic systems: Introduction

-A central focus of quantum optics is the understanding of few-level systems coupled to a single photonic mode, i.e. a single bosonic mode \cite{walls2007}.
-A quintessential example is the Dicke model \cite{Dicke1954,DickeModel}, in which two-level systems are coupled to a bosonic mode, giving rise to a wide range of physical phenomena, such as the Dicke phase transition.
-However, as pointed out more recently, if this model is extended to feature multi-level systems, and being advanced to dissipative system, the many-body dynamics of these models display limit cycle \cite{Chan2015, Owen2018, Berislav2022, wu2023, wadenpfuhl2023,weis2023exceptional} and continuous time crystalline states \cite{Iemini2018, Hans2019, Buca2019, Bakker2022, Krishna2023, Kongkhambut2022, Liu2023,Chen2023}.
-As we point out below, an alternative perspective on these phenomena is to introduce a nonlinear term in the photonic mode, resulting in LC or CTC phenomena.
-LCs are closed phase space trajectories inherently robust against noise or perturbations in the initial state.
+A central focus of quantum optics is the understanding of few-level systems coupled to a single photonic mode \cite{walls2007}.
+A quintessential example is the Dicke model \cite{Dicke1954,DickeModel}, in which a large number of two-level systems are coupled to the same light mode, giving rise to exciting physical phenomena, such as super- and subradiance and the Dicke phase transition.
+Furthermore, as was pointed out more recently, if this model is extended to incorporate multi-level systems and dissipation, the resulting many-body dynamics can give rise to LCs \cite{Chan2015, Owen2018, Colella2022, Berislav2022, wu2023, wadenpfuhl2023,weis2023exceptional} and continuous time crystals (CTCs) \cite{Iemini2018, Hans2019, Buca2019, Bakker2022, Krishna2023, Kongkhambut2022, Liu2023,Chen2023}.
+LCs are closed phase space trajectories, inherently robust against noise or perturbations in the initial state.
 They emerge via continuous time translation symmetry breaking, manifesting in an oscillatory motion despite the absence of an explicit time-dependence in their equations of motion.
 A LC phase in a many-body system with an unbiased distribution of the time phase of its oscillatory motion is a CTC and has been recently demonstrated experimentally in a continuously driven atom-cavity system \cite{Kongkhambut2022}.